brodieG/r2c/README.md

 implementations are competitive.  `{r2c}` likely performs better because it re-uses the memory required for intermediate results for every group.
 The more complex expressions are, the more this benefit should manifest.

+To summarize:

+> `{r2c}` is fastest at calculating complex expressions group-wise, while also
+> retaining base R semantics for numeric inputs.

 ## Caveats - Of Course ...